lrskne/cf_week_three/README.md

 7. Commit your work:
     git commit -a -m "(give a description of what you just did)"

-8. Push your committed changes to Github: lbenote: I am assuming to our own repository???
-The command below would not do anything) git push origin master
+8. Push your committed changes to Github: git push origin master

+(note: git knows where the origin because you started this whole mess with a clone command.
+If you want to know what the origin is
+        git remote -v

 9. Attach the browser URL (not clone URL) for your forked project to your assignment to this assignment.